 When successful decryption has been confirmed, the old machine erases its copies of the encrypted AES key and the binding key for the new machine and sends a confirmation to the new machine.
 If permanently migrating the system, it clears its own TPM.

-The new machine issues an extended Endorsement Credential for migrated vTPMs, including the original Endorsement Credential and certifying that the vTPM in question is now resident on the new machine and not the old machine.
+The new machine issues an extended virtual Endorsement Credential for migrated vTPMs, including the original Endorsement Credential and certifying that the vTPM in question is now resident on the new machine and not the old machine.

 Using a remote server to approve migrations